 The Liquid Part of Blood is Called Plasma: A Deep Dive into its Composition and Function

 The liquid part of blood is called plasma.
 This pale yellow, straw-colored fluid makes up about 55% of your total blood volume and plays a vital role in maintaining your overall health.
 Understanding plasma's composition and functions is crucial to comprehending the complexities of the circulatory system and overall human physiology.
-This article will delve into the intricate details of blood plasma, exploring its components, its critical functions, and frequently asked questions surrounding this essential bodily fluid.
+This article will dig into the nuanced details of blood plasma, exploring its components, its critical functions, and frequently asked questions surrounding this essential bodily fluid.

 Introduction to Blood Plasma: More Than Just a Liquid